-(i) Pre-existing interest in the leg markets: Individual orders and quotes in the leg markets resting in the Consolidated Book prior to the initiation of a COA will have first priority to trade against a COA-eligible order;
+(i) Pre-existing interest in the leg markets: individual orders and quotes in the leg markets resting in the Consolidated Book prior to the initiation of a COA will have first priority to trade against a COA-eligible order;

-(ii) Customer Complex interest received during the Auction: Customer Electronic Complex Orders resting in the Consolidated Book before, or that are received during, the Response Time Interval and Customer RFR Responses shall collectively have second priority to trade against a COA-eligible order.
-The allocation of a COA-eligible order against the Customer Electronic Complex Orders resting in the Consolidated Book shall be on a Size Pro Rata basis;
+(ii) Customer Complex interest received during the Auction: Customer Electronic Complex Orders resting in the Consolidated Book before or that are received during, the Response Time Interval and Customer RFR Responses shall, collectively have second priority to trade against a COA-eligible order.
+The allocation of a COA-eligible order against the Customer Electronic Complex Orders resting in the and the individual component legs in the Consolidated Book.
+All pronouncements, including changes hereto, regarding COA eligibility and Response Time Intervals will be announced to OTP Holders via Regulatory Circular.

+Consolidated Book shall be on a Size Pro Rata basis;